Sixth Form Bursary

 The 16-19 Bursary Fund panel will assess your application.
 If it is approved, they will arrange for the payment to be processed by the school Finance Team.
 Payments will be made via cheque, payable to the student.
 The payments will be termly and attendance as well as behaviour will be monitored throughout the academic year, should attendance fall below the 95% expectation, then a partial reclaim of any funds may be instigated.

 The ICHS 16-19 Bursary Fund panel will comprise of 3 members of the SLT.
 Any student who leaves ICHS before the end of the examination year will be required to repay any unspent bursary and/or return any equipment, stationery, books etc which can be made available for future use.
-You should keep receipts of purchases made using the Bursary Fund money.

 Students have the right to appeal against any decision made.
 Appeals should be made in writing to the Headteacher with full details and any additional evidence.
 Final decisions for appeals will be made by a panel consisting of Governors.
 Their decision will be final.